powerapi-ng/joulehunter/docs/guide.md

 ### Profile something else?

-I'd love to have more ways to profile using Pyinstrument - e.g. other web frameworks.
+I'd love to have more ways to profile using joulehunter - e.g. other web frameworks.
 PRs are encouraged!